 DAVID VON PEIN SAID:

-Amazon's resident "LNer Basher" "Ralph Yates" [whose real name, I have since learned, is Albert Doyle] entertains us all with this gem of a fantasy in his review of the book "Beyond Reasonable Doubt"....
+Amazon's resident "LNer Basher" "Ralph Yates" [whose real name, I have since learned, is Albert Doyle or Brian Doyle, I'm not sure which] entertains us all with this gem of a fantasy in his review of the book "Beyond Reasonable Doubt"....

 DAVID VON PEIN THEN SAID:

 Thanks for your review, "Ralph"/(Albert).
 Your deep and insightful analysis of the Grand Conspiracy swirling around the death of America's 35th Chief Executive could only be topped by the likes of Groucho Marx, Jack Benny, and Moe, Larry, and Curly.
 Because only those five comic geniuses could top the comedy that permeates the following comments penned by the all-knowing Ralph Yates.....

 "The government/military conspirators who altered the evidence prepared a swapped brain at Bethesda that was caught by an autopsy photographer who showed a picture of this intact whole brain sitting next to Kennedy's corpse prior to the brain autopsy.
 This photo then disappeared from the record.
 After weighing this swapped brain at the brain autopsy the conspirators then waited a day to enter the implausible 1500 gram weight they recorded. ....
 Realizing they had been caught[,] the government then lost Kennedy's brain so they could never be exposed." -- Doyle/Yates; March 12, 2015 AD

 The above tale of utter fantasy can only enhance sales of ANY "Lone Assassin" book.